cerebra-crb/cerebra-crb/README.md

 - 🎯 Goal: contribute to open source and build useful real-world projects
 ## 🎮 Passionate DDNet Player

-I am a dedicated DDNet player with over **1300 hours** of gameplay!
+I’m a beginner DDNet player with over **1300 hours** of gameplay!
-DDNet is an open-source online multiplayer platformer that challenges speed and precision skills.
+DDNet is an open-source cooperative platformer focused on team-based map completion, with a strong social aspect.

-> “Chasing the perfect jump in a virtual world, every challenge is a step beyond myself.”
->
->
-If you also play on Chinese servers, feel free to play with me!
+> “Alone we can do so little; together we can do so much.” — Helen Keller If you also play on Chinese servers, feel free to play with me!

 ![image](77329f88-1253-4f59-ab74-de5216f722bb.png)